 Rice is the seed of a grass-like plant.
 It is the third-highest cultivated crop in the world, after sugarcane and maize.
 Given that both maize and sugarcane are commonly used for livestock feed and other uses, rice could arguably be the world’s largest crop for human consumption.
 It is the staple diet of nearly half the world’s population, providing around one-quarter of the world’s calorific intake.
 Its cultivation consumes around one-tenth of the world’s labour.

 Basmati rice is a long-grain variety of rice that has long, slender grains and a distinctive aroma.
-The word basmati is derived from from the Sanskrit term meaning “fragrant”.
+The word basmati is derived from the Sanskrit term meaning “fragrant”.

-The Indian Basmati Export Development Foundation is the body responsible for identifying and accrediting rices to allow the term basmati in their names.
+The Indian Basmati Export Development Foundation is the body responsible for identifying and accrediting rice to allow the term basmati in their names.
 Most of the criteria relate to the length and breadth of both the cooked and uncooked grains.

 Basmati rice has been cultivated in the Indian subcontinent since at least 5,000BCE.
 Today this region produces about 80% of the world’s basmati rice.